Integral Molten Salt Reactor: Design

-The Integral Molten Salt Reactor integrates into a compact, sealed and replaceable nuclear reactor unit, called the IMSR Core-unit.
-The core-unit comes in a single size designed to deliver 440 megawatts of thermal heat which can be used for multiple applications.
+The integral molten salt reactor (IMSR) integrates into a compact, sealed and replaceable nuclear reactor unit, called the IMSR Core-unit.
+The Core-unit comes in a single size designed to deliver 442 megawatts of thermal heat.
 If used to generate electricity then the notional capacity is 195 megawatts electrical.
-The unit include all the primary components of the nuclear reactor that operate on the liquid molten fluoride salt fuel: moderator, primary heat exchangers, pumps and shutdown rods.The Core-unit forms the heart of the IMSR system.
+The unit includes all the primary components of the nuclear reactor that operate on the liquid molten fluoride salt fuel: moderator, primary heat exchangers, pumps and shutdown rods.
+The Core-unit forms the heart of the IMSR system.
 In the Core-unit, the fuel salt is circulated between the graphite core and heat exchangers.
 The Core-unit itself is placed inside a surrounding vessel called the guard vessel.
 The entire Core-unit module can be lifted out for replacement.
 The guard vessel that surrounds the Core-unit acts as a containment vessel.
 In turn, a shielded silo surrounds the guard vessel.

 The IMSR belongs to the denatured molten salt reactor (DMSR) class of molten salt reactors (MSR).

 It is designed to have all the safety features associated with the Molten Salt class of reactors including low pressure operation (the reactor and primary coolant is operated near normal atmospheric pressure), the inability to lose primary coolant (the fuel is the coolant), the inability to suffer a meltdown accident (the fuel operates in an already molten state) and the robust chemical binding of the fission products within the primary coolant salt (reduced pathway for accidental release of fission products).